ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ProftaSOr Wilder gives these short
-rules for action in case of accident: For
-i -..L :j l l ; , .
 uusi in ine eyes, avoid ruDDing; aasn
 water into them; remove cinders, etc ,
 with the round point of a lead pencil.